 If you buy a cot, you need a cot mattress.
 Sounds simple enough, but, as with all babycare products, it really isn't.
 Granting your little one a sound and safe sleep depends on how much care you take into picking the item their little head will be resting on for months, maybe years to come.
 Whilst there is room for choice in, say, picking fibre over foam or a the size, here's five essential things you need to ensure a baby's cotbed mattress is:

 #1 NewWith the economy and environment being what it is, we will nearly always advocate for anything reusable, to help give your wallet and the planet an extra hand.
 However, this is a particular case where we can only recommend something totally brand new.
-The Lullaby Trust, an organization who provides specialist support for bereaved families and provides expert advice on safer baby sleep, recommends a new mattress if you can't ascertain the history of a second-hand one.
+The Lullaby Trust, an organisation who provides specialist support for bereaved families and provides expert advice on safer baby sleep, recommends a new mattress if you can't ascertain the history of a second-hand one.
 It's always better to be on the safe side, and to put your baby's well being first.

 #2 Waterproof/Water-resistantMost high quality mattresses, like those from Kidtech, come with a thermally bonded polypropylene cover that totally surrounds it, but more importantly is water-resistant.
 Having a soft layer that's protected from wetness and odour helps both parent and child get through those more difficult first few years of nights, and ensures the mattress can continue to be used through each mess and mishap.